skovaka/UNCALLED/README.md

 Arguments:

-- `-x/--bwa-prefix` the prefix of the index to align to.
+- `bwa-prefix` the prefix of the index to align to.
 Should be a BWA index that `uncalled index` was run on
 - `-t/--threads` number of threads to use for mapping (default: 1)
 - `-c/--max-chunks-proc` number of chunks to attempt mapping before giving up on a read (default: 10).
 - `--chunk-size` size of chunks in seconds (default: 1).
 Note: this is a new feature and may not work as intended (see below)